 However, on the night of October 2, 1896, when the gang attempted a train robbery in Rio Puerco, New Mexico, luck would run out for Young.
-The gang intended to rob the eastbound Atlantic and Pacific train and were hiding behind the water tank when the train made a brief stop to attend to an overheated crank pin.
-As the train started forward again, three of the outlaws drew their pistols, aimed them at engineer Charles Ross and fireman Abe Reed, and ordered that them to stop the train again.
-A shot was then fired which struck the brakeman’s lantern and a second shot put out the light.
+The gang intended to rob the eastbound Atlantic and Pacific train and hid behind the water tank when the train briefly stopped to attend to an overheated crank pin.
+As the train started forward again, three of the outlaws drew their pistols, aimed them at engineer Charles Ross and fireman Abe Reed, and ordered them to stop the train again.
+A shot was then fired, which struck the brakeman’s lantern, and a second shot put out the light.
 Engineer Ross was then marched back to uncouple the Express Car.
-Unfortunately one of the passengers aboard the train was none other than U.S. Deputy Marshal Will Loomis, who was returning from serving subpoenas in Gallup, New Mexico.
+Unfortunately, one of the train’s passengers was U.S. Deputy Marshal Will Loomis, who was returning from serving subpoenas in Gallup, New Mexico.
 After hearing the shots, he went to investigate.

-Lawmen were quickly brought in to investigate and Marshal Will Loomis remained with Young’s body at Rio Puerco when the train continued east to Isleta Junction.
+Lawmen were quickly brought in to investigate, and Marshal Will Loomis remained with Young’s body at Rio Puerco when the train continued east to Isleta Junction.
 The marshal then took another train and accompanied Code Young’s body back to Albuquerque.
-In the undertaking rooms of O. W Strong, a number of people viewed Young’s remains.
+Several people viewed Young’s remains in the undertaking rooms of O. W Strong.
 A. H. Jones and A. G. Stocket of the Atlantic and Pacific machine shop identified that it was Young’s, claiming to have known the outlaw when he lived in Trinidad, Colorado.
-Albert V Read, a cowboy from Deming, New Mexico identified the body as Cole Estes from west Texas.
+Albert V Read, a cowboy from Deming, New Mexico, identified the body as Cole Estes from West Texas.

 Young was buried on October 5 in the public ground at Albuquerque’s Fairview Cemetery.